arthurwolf/llmi/README.md

 Note: Here it used a SQL request, as it's pretty adequate to the question/manipulating tabular data, but it could potentially have used code or a spreadsheet instead.

+#### TODO: From the «GPT4 can't reason» paper.

+TODO: You are given the following premises: Someone who lives in Dreadbury Mansion killed Aunt Agatha.
+The only people who live in Dreadbury Mansion are Aunt Agatha, the butler, and Charles.
+A killer always hates his victims, and is never richer than his victims.
+Charles hates no one that Aunt Agatha hates.
+Aunt Agatha hates everyone except the butler.
+The butler hates everyone not richer than Aunt Agatha.
+The butler hates everyone Aunt Agatha hates.
+No one hates everyone.
+Aunt Agatha is not the butler.
+On the basis of this information, determine who killed Aunt Agatha and give a detailed proof that your conclusion follows from the premise.

 ### Machine readable content.

 This one is more about what the LLM should **not** do, than about what it should do.